Antoine Gélinas-Beaulieu

 Biography

-Antoine Gélinas-Beaulieu achieved the greatest result of his career at the 2020 World Single Distances Championships where he won bronze in the mass start, sharing the podium with silver medallist teammate Jordan Belchos.
-It was a high mark in a career that had included great success as a junior in both short track and long track before he spent four years away from the ice completely and then returned stronger than ever.
+His mass start bronze at the 2020 World Championships, where he shared the podium with silver medallist teammate Jordan Belchos, was a notable moment in a career that had included great success as a junior in both short track and long track before he spent four years away from the ice completely and then returned stronger than ever.

 For four years, he tried to find new passions, such as travelling around Asia and working on the camera crew for a movie.
 But he still wasn’t fully satisfied and decided to make a comeback to speed skating, this time with the right approach and for the right reasons.